freeCodeCamp/freeCodeCamp/guide/english/python/what-is-python-used-for/index.md

 * Data analysis
 * Scraping data from websites
 * Image Processing
-## Why python has got such a wide range of usage?
+## Why does python have such a wide range of usage?
-* Python  has got many packages to work with, some ranging for aerospace research to mathematics.
+* Python  has many packages to work with, some ranging for aerospace research to mathematics.
 *Secondly for choosing to be a part of the open source community.
   Yes!
 Python is Open-source.
   * For it's simple and elegant syntax.